Joyce Blessing: Music career

-Joyce had always had an endearment for music and hence started singing in the church at an early age of 14 and also made sure she never missed musical concerts held at her vicinity when she was young even when her mother tried to prevent her from attending these functions.
+Joyce began singing in the church at the age of 14 and would often attend musical concerts held at her vicinity.

-Joyce has arguably disabused the stigmatized notion that gospel musicians are inactive on stage.
-She sharpened her live performance artistry when she was part of the “See Them Band” group in Kumasi.
-She was the youngest among them.
-She played for five years in addition to being a backing vocalist for the likes of Evangelist Diana Asamoah, Jewel Ackah, Mary Ghansah, Ernest Opoku Jnr, Aseibu Amanfi and other musicians in Ghana.
+She improved her live performance artistry during her time as the youngest member of the “See Them Band” group in Kumasi.
+She played for five years while being a backing vocalist for the likes of Evangelist Diana Asamoah, Jewel Ackah, Mary Ghansah, Ernest Opoku Jnr, Aseibu Amanfi and other musicians in Ghana.

 Joyce started ministry in 2007 with showbiz name Joyce Tuffuor and recorded her first album, dubbed "Obi Ntu Nyame Fo", which translates to English as "Nobody Advises God".

 Joyce shot to fame in the year 2013 with a new showbiz name Joyce Blessing.
-She unleashed her song "Monko Moakyi", a single from her Heavy Price album which has become one of her most popular songs.
+She released her song "Monko Moakyi", a single from her Heavy Price album which became one of her most popular songs.
 The album included other hits, such as Kantamanto Nyame, Blessed Be The Lord, and Nyame Aguamma.
 This was under the management of Media Excel Productions in collaboration with DaveJoy Productions.
 Blessing won six awards at the Ghana Gospel Industry Awards, organized by Adom FM.

 She also made her first entry into the ultimate Ghana Music Awards in 2014 where she grabbed nominations for Gospel Song of the Year, Best Female Vocal Performance, Gospel Artiste of the Year, Album of the Year and Best Collaboration of the Year categories, with her “Heavy Price” album which she won the Best Gospel Album of the year with Heavy Price.